mother/gns3-docs/docs/getting-started/installation/linux.md

 sudo apt-key del F88F6D313016330404F710FC9A2FD067A2E3EF7B
 ```
 Add your user to the following groups:

+*ubridge libvirt kvm wireshark docker*

 ```
-kvm libvirt docker ubridge wireshark
+sudo usermod -aG ubridge,libvirt,kvm,wireshark,docker $(whoami)
 ```

-(use “sudo usermod -aG group your_user” to add your user to an existing group).
-Restart your user session by logging out and back in, or rebooting the system.
+Restart your user session by logging out and back in, or restarting the system.

 :::note
 The reason we currently can’t just install all of the packages (except docker-ce) off launchpad, is due to a python issue